 #4: Make Your Testimonials Highly VisualAs a consumer, do you think that you’re more likely to trust an online customer review if it includes a real photo of the person rather than just their words?
 Studies say yes!
 There’s something about visual customer testimonials on landing pages that make them even more powerful.
 According to Spectoos, 52% of marketers claim that videos are the best content type for increasing ROI.
 They’re a highly effective way of communicating messages to your audience to showcase your authenticity.
 If you don’t have the resources to create video reviews, you can still present your testimonials in an engaging and visually appealing way.
 Take online form builder Formsite, for example, they combine a number of different best practices from this article to best showcase their customer testimonials.
 “Before” and “after” landing page imagery is also super impactful as it shows how you can benefit potential customers with your product or service.
 For instance, the landing page of haircare brand Coco & Eve shows pictures of the “before” and “after” hair of their customers once they’ve used their products.
 Coco & Eve further leverage this social proof by linking to their customers’ Instagram pages where they sourced the imagery.
 This works extremely well because it shows that these customers are real people who have given real testimonials, which enhances the believability of the benefits of their brand.

 #5: Place Testimonials ProperlyAs well as who and what you’re showing in terms of landing page testimonials, you also have to think about where.
 There’s no right or wrong answer when it comes to this, but let’s get one thing straight—sometimes, less is more in the online marketing world.
 If you include too many customer testimonials, crowd the landing page, or overload your visitors in any way, they are likely to leave.
 Why?
 Well, it looks like you’re either trying too hard or you’re just making things too confusing.
 Instead, be cool and casual about your placement.
 The best landing page builders will help you place testimonials prominently to project trustworthiness, while at the same time ensuring that the key focus is on your Call to Action (CTA) buttons.
 Consider the best practices when it comes to constructing your landing page.
 Instead of putting testimonials everywhere, place one or two of them strategically on the page without taking attention away from the CTA.
-Alternatively, if you want to be unique, don’t include full customer testimonials on your landing page.
-Rather, be like business insurance company Simply Business and feature your customer review score and a video of your happy customers.
-You could also just include a snippet of a full customer review as a teaser.
+If you aim to stand out, consider excluding complete customer testimonials from your landing page.
+Instead, follow the example of Simply Business, a business insurance company.
+Showcase your customer review score and present a video depicting satisfied customers.
+Alternatively, you can opt to provide a preview of a full customer review by including a snippet.
 Either way, the highest conversion rates derive from using CTA buttons as the main focus on your landing page alongside a couple of key customer testimonials to support them in an aesthetically pleasing way.

 Target Your TestimonialsCustomer testimonials on landing pages—when used correctly—are extremely effective in driving further clicks and conversions.
 Be sure to target them to your specific audience, make them visual in the form of videos and imagery, use social proof, and place them properly to build authority with potential consumers.
 By establishing credibility, you also develop trust, which ultimately pushes visitors further down the sales funnel to boost your ROI.